habi/EAWAG-manuscript/manuscript.md

 #### Imaging and preparation for analysis

-The whole study we presented here spanned a *long* timeframe.
+The whole study we presented here spanned a *long* time frame.
-It was thus paramout to make the imaging process and preparation of the tomographic datasets able to run in batch-mode.
+It was thus paramount to make the imaging process and preparation of the tomographic datasets able to run in batch-mode.
 The Jupyter notebook written to prepare the datasets for quality control and analysis were facilitating a short turnaround time for feedback on single scans.

 ### Otolith extraction

 The method to extract the otoliths of the fishes from the tomographic dataset works robustly for all of the different fish sizes and shapes.
 The extraction is robust because it is based on a combination of several intricate details of the gray value curve over the different anatomical directions.
-The details of the otolith extraction method have been tuned extensively by us and it now runs completely automatically, allowing for highly reproducible and completely unbiased extration of the otoliths from the tomographic datasets.
+The details of the otolith extraction method have been tuned extensively by us and it now runs completely automatically, allowing for highly reproducible and completely unbiased extraction of the otoliths from the tomographic datasets.

 [TODO]: # (Shall we mention the one fish which has a hook in his mouth and the method still works fine?)